dfki-ric/movement_primitives/README.md

 [API Documentation](http://bob.dfki.uni-bremen.de/apis/dfki-learning/movement_primitives/movement_primitives/)

-Movement primitives are a common policy representation in robotics.
+Movement primitives are a common group of policy representations in robotics.
 There are many different types and variations.
-This repository focuses mainly on imitation learning, generalization, and adaptation of movement primitives and provides implementations in Python and Cython.
+This repository focuses mainly on imitation learning, generalization, and adaptation of movement primitives.
+It provides implementations in Python and Cython.

 ## Features